Open Banking and use in tenant referencing

 Tenancy breaches

-Clearly, bank transactions alone cannot identify if there have been tenancy breaches or problems such as damage, anti-social behaviour, unauthorised occupants, use of the property as AirBNB accommodation, consistent shortfall rental payments etc. However, some referencing companies state there have been no tenancy breaches, having identified this point as a report presentation area of concern.
+Clearly, bank transactions alone cannot identify if there have been tenancy breaches or problems such as damage, anti-social behaviour, unauthorised occupants/sub-letting, use of the property as AirBNB accommodation, rental payment shortfalls etc. However, some referencing companies state there have been no tenancy breaches, having identified this point as a report presentation area of concern.

 Tenancy commitment and payment validation

-Once again, Open Banking alone cannot validate if there is a tenancy commitment at the current rental address.
-In addition, Open Banking cannot confirm if the payment transactions are for the rental property in question and if the payments have been made to the actual landlord.
+Open Banking cannot validate if there is a tenancy commitment at the current rental address, if the payment transactions are for the rental property in question, if the rental payments are the correct amount and if the payments have been made to the actual landlord.

-On occasion, landlords request the copy references that have been obtained regarding applicants once the referencing has been completed.
+What happens when landlords/letting agents request sighting of the references that have been obtained?
 With Open Banking, references are not available.

 Conclusion